-- 22. A general practitioner is stationed on the island on a one-year contract, assisted by an assistant nurse.
+27. A general practitioner is stationed on the island on a one-year contract, assisted by an assistant nurse.
 The Government of the United Kingdom has also funded a social welfare programme, which includes a family and community adviser.
-As on other Pacific islands, obesity and diabetes are health problems. - 23.
-In a communiqué dated 5 December 2012, the Joint Ministerial Council, a body that brings together political leaders and representatives of the United Kingdom and its overseas territories, including Pitcairn, expressed agreement on the importance of health security and on achieving compliance with the requirements of the International Health Regulations, an international legal instrument binding on 194 countries, including all States members of the World Health Organization, by June 2014.
+As on other Pacific islands, obesity and diabetes are health problems.

+28. In a communiqué dated 5 December 2012, the Joint Ministerial Council, a body that brings together political leaders and representatives of the United Kingdom and its overseas territories, including Pitcairn, expressed agreement on the importance of health security and on achieving compliance with the requirements of the International Health Regulations, an international legal instrument binding on 194 countries, including all States members of the World Health Organization, by June 2014.
+At the time of writing, it was not known whether that goal had been achieved, in particular with regard to Pitcairn.
 Furthermore, the participants agreed to identify and make use of all available sources of assistance, in particular from regional and global health organizations, such as the Pan American Health Organization and United Nations agencies, to share best practices on health strategies and processes, with special emphasis on the treatment of non-communicable diseases, and to improve representation of the territories and linkages with global and regional health bodies.